lmangall/enterprise_decision_tracker/README.md

 ### Functionality:

+- Required functionalities + small details (Goal dates, pending status...
 - Clear and dark mode (mentioned by Sim)
+- OpenAI - per-task advice
+- OpenAI - Plain text task generation (the prompt is passed to openAI, mapped to Decision type, then added like a "normal" task)

-- Show raw data (Sim mention it is something to be implemented for A. I find it cool to see a raw json behind a pretty ui)
+- Show raw data (S. mention it is something to be implemented for A. I find it cool to see a raw json behind a pretty ui)
-- OpenAI - advice for each task
-- OpenAI - format plain text tasks into task objects (eventually, also be used for deletion or other )

 ### Implementation:
-- React Context API in parallel with API calls for state management
+- React Context API in parallel with DB query

-## Extras and Improvements:
+## Extras and Improvements left to do:

 - Redux
 - more DRY (FetchAIDecision and DecisionModal have similar mechanisms to add to context and db)